numba/numba/docs/source/developer/architecture.rst

        of the loop and compute one point in the iteration space.
     #.
 The index variables used for each dimension of the iteration space.

-    For parfor ``pranges``, the loop nest is a single entry where the start, stop, and step fields come from the specified ``prange``.
-The init block is empty for ``prange`` parfors and the loop body is the set of blocks in the loop minus the loop header.
+    For parfor `pranges`, the loop nest is a single entry where the start, stop, and step fields come from the specified `prange`.
+The init block is empty for `prange` parfors and the loop body is the set of blocks in the loop minus the loop header.

+    With parallelization on, array comprehensions (:ref:`pysupported-comprehension`)
+    will also be translated to prange so as to run in parallel.
+This behavior be disabled by setting ``parallel={'comprehension': False}``.

+    Likewise, the overall `prange` to `parfor` translation can be disabled by setting ``parallel={'prange': False}``, in which case `prange` is treated the same as `range`.

 #.
 Numpy to parfor
     In this sub-pass, Numpy functions such as ``ones``, ``zeros``, ``dot``, most